Headwaters – from $245

 Development of the NiWatt amplifiers exposed the flaws in our current cabling.
 This theme runs through all of our cable products.

-The NiWatts showed us how unsuitable many materials are for audio, not the least of which is Teflon.
+The NiWatts showed us how unsuitable many materials are for audio, not the least of which is Teflon – whether it be in capacitors or wire.

-It was a simple matter with the Wind River, since we manufacture the entire cable (including jacketing) in-house (about 3 hours’ labor to produce an interconnect).
-With a value oriented cable, specifying Teflon-free construction (while meeting all of our other criteria) was a bit of a challenge.
+Choosing our dielectric (cotton) was a simple matter with the Wind River, since we manufacture the entire cable (including jacketing) in-house (about 3 hours’ labor to produce an interconnect).

 About the Headwaters

-Our search for a low capacitance cable we could partner with ETI connectors is over, and the Headwaters interconnect is the answer.
+Our search for a lower cost, low capacitance cable with no Teflon is over, and the Headwaters interconnect is the answer.

-It’s 95% of the Wind River at one-third the price (and a better match in some sytstems).
+It’s 95% of the Wind River at one-third the price, and is a better match in some systems!